darrylsosborne/amazon-efs-workshop/workshop/5-scale-out/README.md

 ---

-## Tutorial Overview

 ### Overview

-This tutorial is designed to help you better understand the distributed data storage design of Amazon Elastic File System (Amazon EFS) and how to best leverage this design by taking advantage of scale-out achitectures.
+This workshop is designed to help you better understand the distributed data storage design of Amazon Elastic File System (Amazon EFS) and how to best leverage this design by taking advantage of scale-out achitectures.

 ### Prerequisites